StackExchange/stack-blog/_posts/2010-08-11-defending-attribution-required.markdown

 And if they don't follow our simple attribution requirements when we've asked them nicely, well -- we're going to start asking them _not_ so nicely.
 Namely, we will hit them where it hurts, in the pocketbook.
 [Our pal How-to-Geek](http://www.howtogeek.com/) explains:

-<blockquote>For the quickest results, you can send the DMCA to their web host, which you can generally figure out with [whoishostingthis.com](http://whoishostingthis.com).
+> For the quickest results, you can send the DMCA to their web host, which you can generally figure out with [whoishostingthis.com](http://whoishostingthis.com).
 Every single legit hosting center will have a "legal" or "copyright" page, and they will have a specific way to send in DMCA requests.
 Some of them require fax, though many are starting to accept email instead... and they will often have the content removed almost instantly.
 Wordpress.com will instantly cancel their entire account, and other hosts tend to take very swift action, often disabling their whole site until they comply.

-If you really want to cause them some pain, however, you can send the DMCA to their advertisers.
+> If you really want to cause them some pain, however, you can send the DMCA to their advertisers.
 Adsense is usually the first target for this, since so many of the jerks are using it.
 The only problem with Adsense is they [require a DMCA fax](http://www.google.com/adsense_dmca.html ).

-There's been once or twice where I've found a site that was hosted somewhere that doesn't care about copyright... but every single ad network of any value is based in the US, and the jerk website owner isn't going to mess around with their income stream.</blockquote>
+> There's been once or twice where I've found a site that was hosted somewhere that doesn't care about copyright... but every single ad network of any value is based in the US, and the jerk website owner isn't going to mess around with their income stream.

 Please help us defend your right to have your name and source attached to the content you've so generously contributed to our sites.
 We will absolutely do our part, but many hands make light work: